jsknnr/enshrouded-server/README.md

 **Disclaimer:** This is not an official image.
 No support, implied or otherwise is offered to any end user by the author or anyone else.
 Feel free to do what you please with the contents of this repo.
 ## Usage

 The processes within the container do **NOT** run as root.
 Everything runs as the user steam (gid:10000/uid:10000 by default).
 If you exec into the container, you will drop into `/home/steam` as the steam user.
 Enshrouded will be installed to `/home/steam/enshrouded`.
-Any persistent volumes should be mounted to `/home/steam/enshrouded/savegame` and be owned by 10000:10000 unless you specify different.
+Any persistent volumes should be mounted to `/home/steam/enshrouded/savegame` and be owned by 10000:10000.

 In all of the examples below the image tag is set to `v2.0.2` which is the current latest release.
 I will update the examples each time I cut a new release.
 This is to avoid forcing potentially breaking changes if your tag is set to `latest` and you always pull.
 Please review my release notes for each version between your current and your target before upgrading.